Ask-Jennie/ask-jennie/tutorials/Uploading-Angular-UI-Module.md

 Tag (optional) for automation module
 >> Category for UI Module, Optional if not used UI module will go into Others
 ```

-## If Image File is not found under component directory
+If Image File is not found under component directory, option to enter image path is also shown.

-Jennie software page ask for image

 ```bash
 Input path for application image